konnov/bymc/bymc/README.txt

 6. INSTALLING PYCUDD

-PyCUDD is required when ./analysis is run with the property 'bound'.
+PyCUDD is required when ./analysis is run with the property 'bounds'.
 To compile pycudd:
   $ cd ../deps/pycudd2.0.2/cudd-2.4.2
   $ make # uncomment XCFLAGS for x86_64 in Makefile if needed